Elmendorf Farm: History

-On October 30, 1893, Harrison was assassinated in his own home.
+On October 30, 1893, Harrison III was assassinated in his own home.
 The Maysville, Kentucky Evening Bulletin headline said he was "Shot by a Crank".
 Harrison died and was buried in Graceland Cemetery in Chicago.
-His son Carter Harrison, Jr. (1860–1953) was elected mayor of Chicago 4 years after his father's murder, and served 5 terms.
+His son Carter Harrison IV (1860–1953) was elected mayor of Chicago 4 years after his father's murder, and served 5 terms.

 In 1855, Thomas Hughes (1789–1862), son of Cornelius Hughes, bought the 374 acre farm from Carter Henry Harrison.
 He lived there with his wife Julia Ann Smith Hughes (1805–1846) and their four children, including daughter Kate Hughes McCreary (1844–1908), wife of Governor James B. McCreary (1838–1918) and son William Thomas Hughes (see next).
 Thomas and Julia Smith Hughes were buried on the Hughes farm, along with Thomas's brother, Michael Hughes, and his wife Mary Adams Hughes, and several children of one or the other couple.
 All of these family members were later re-interred in the Lexington Cemetery in a lot owned by Kate Hughes McCreary and Michael's son John T Hughes, noted Lexington horseman.

 In 1862 William Thomas "WT" Hughes (1832–1874) inherited the farm from his father, Thomas Hughes, and lived there with his wife Sallie Kirkpatrick (Cooper) Hughes and their four children for over a decade.
 A large oil painting of their son Cooper Hughes (1862–1928) as a small boy, shows the original "Clifton" home in the background.

 After the Civil War, Hughes began to buy more land, paying $100–$150 per acre at high interest rates, and not only breeding cattle but speculating in cattle in the New York market.
 WT borrowed heavily, and his loans were cosigned by his maternal uncle Granville Smith.
 In 1874, Hughes was forced to sell the farm to repay his creditors.
 In March 1874 Hughes sold 544 acre of the Hughes farm to Milton H. Sanford.

 In June 1874, WT Hughes and his wife were relocating to a smaller farm in a nearby county, riding alongside the Kentucky River in their buggy, with pack wagons full of chattel and children following behind, when William was shot and killed from the cliff top by his uncle Granville Smith.

 Later that day Smith (1807–1874) shot himself.
 Both men left widows and children.
 Smith was buried in the Lexington Cemetery, and Hughes was buried first in the Richmond Cemetery, and later reinterred in Lexington alongside his wife Sallie.
 In 1875, the Hughes heirs sold another 776 acre to Richard Penniston.

 Elmendorf Farm

 Milton H. Sanford

 In 1874, Milton H. Sanford purchased 544 acre of the Hughes farm.
-Sanford had previously had a farm in New Jersey, named for the town of Preakness, New Jersey after which he also named his horse Preakness — the same horse for whom the Preakness Stakes is named.
+Sanford had previously had a farm in New Jersey, named for the town of Preakness, New Jersey, after which he also named his horse Preakness — the same horse for whom the Preakness Stakes is named.
 After moving to Kentucky, Sanford continued to use the same name.
 The stallion Virgil was based at Preakness Stud and sired three Kentucky Derby winners: Vagrant (1876), Hindoo (1881) and Ben Ali (1886).